vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/upgrade-guide.md

 ### v-img

-- `contain` has been removed.
-It is the default behaviour now
+- `contain` has been removed and is now the default behaviour.
+Use `cover` to fill the entire container.

 ### v-menu